 StateNotifierProvider

-This provider is used to expose the held by StateNotifier.
+This provider is used to expose the value held by StateNotifier.
 With StateNotifier you can deal with any kinds of data type.

 So if your data type is complex like List, Maps or custom objects, then StateNotifier is the way to go.
 Your data would be held inside StateNotifier and they would be exposed to the outside world, I mean to the ConsumerWidgets by StateNotifierProvider.